theKashey/rewiremock/README.md

  ```

 # Nested declarations
- If you import rewiremock from other place, for example to add some defaults mocks - it will not gonna work.
+ If you import rewiremock from another place, for example, to add some defaults mocks - it will not gonna work.
  Each instance of rewiremock in independent.
  You have to pass your instance of rewiremock to build a library.
- PS: note, rewiremock did have nested API, but it were removed.
+ PS: note, rewiremock did have nested API, but it was removed.

 # Isolation
  Unit testing requires all dependencies to be mocked.
 All!